SovereignCloudStack/website/_i18n/en/_posts/blog/2024-06-05-demystifying-gaia-x-credentials.md

   - "avatar-candh.jpg"
 ---

-This blog post will introduce the requirements and detailed technical process of creating and obtaining Verifiable Credentials (VC for short) for Gaia-X Credentials and using the [Gaia-X Digital Clearing House (GXDCH)](https://gaia-x.eu/gxdch/) to assert compliance.
+This blog post will introduce the requirements and detailed technical process of creating and obtaining Verifiable Credentials (VC for short) for Gaia-X and using the [Gaia-X Digital Clearing House (GXDCH)](https://gaia-x.eu/gxdch/) to assert compliance.

 We recommend reading the Gaia-X's own blog post on [Gaia-X and Verifiable Credentials / Presentations](https://gaia-x.eu/news-press/gaia-x-and-verifiable-credentials-presentations/) to get familiar with the idea and concepts behind **Verifiable Credentials** and **Verifiable Presentations**.